UtrechtUniversity/numworx-dwo-resources/README.md

 This project is organized as follows:
 - CDSDocker.
 Build the tomcat static webserver container image
 - cds-war.
 All additional resources for the authoring environment NumworxAuthor in a war.
+Combines resources-war and jars-war.
+- jars-war.
+All jars needed for NumworxAuthor
+- resources-war.
+All resources (images, properties, fonts, styling) for NumworxAuthor
 - apps-war.
 All additional resources for the web platform in a war.
 - profile-styles.
 All css resources that implements the skins for e.g. Wiskunde-Actief and Co-Teach.